amida-tech/orange-api/docs/src/journal.md

 ### Retrieve all Entries [GET]
 Get a list of all journal events for the patient.
 Includes full information on each, but each medication ID in `medication_ids` is not expanded out into a full medication object.
-The current user will need read access to the patient's data.
+To call this endpoint successfully, the user will need read access to the patient.
+Further, each journal entry will only be shown if the user has read access to all medications tagged in that journal entry.

 + Parameters
     + patientid (integer, required)